Alex Murdaugh Denied Bond—Again—After Psychiatric Evaluation

 Satterfield’s two sons, however, insist they have not received a dime of the $4.3 million settlement, which prosecutors allege Murdaugh negotiated in secret, ultimately pocketing the cash for his “own use.”

 The shocking charges on Oct.
 13 also came less than a month after Murdaugh and his alleged former drug dealer were charged in a doomed plot to kill himself so his surviving son, Buster, could collect a $10 million insurance payout of his own.
-Murdaugh was granted bond for those charges after his lawyers argued he needed to maintain in rehab for his drug addiction that was exacerbated after Murdaugh’s wife, Maggie, and son, Paul, was found murdered outside their Hampton County estate.
+Murdaugh was granted bond for those charges after his lawyers argued he needed to remain in rehab for his drug addiction that was exacerbated after Murdaugh’s wife, Maggie, and son, Paul, were found murdered outside their Hampton County estate.
 At the time, Paul was facing charges for a 2019 boat crash that killed a teenage girl.

-Murdaugh also has been implicated in a series of lawsuits, ranging from allegations he conspired to influence the 2019 boat investigation to the claims he swindled millions from his former law firm.
+Murdaugh also has been implicated in a series of lawsuits, ranging from allegations that he conspired to influence the 2019 boat investigation to the claims that he swindled millions from his former law firm.